WHOIGit/2023-06-29-whoi/index.md

   They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>

-<strong>Funding:</strong>
-<p>this workshop is supported by funding from WHOI APO and the DDVPSE June Fund for Technology Advancement</p>
+<p><strong>Funding:</strong> This workshop is supported by funding from WHOI APO and the DDVPSE June Fund for Technology Advancement</p>

 {% comment %}
 ACCESSIBILITY